Skip to content

 Mark turned back to the window, listening to the now familiar rumble of Sharon speaking in a language he did not understand.
 He’d wondered how much he’d tell her about what he was thinking about.
 In other relationships, he never said anything, particularly when the issue was fairly sensitive security-wise.
 But Sharon was not only in a position where she was already cleared, she had also provided an out for the problem.
 Again, she was proving to be far different than any other woman he’d dated.

 Sarah looked over at the new canvas.
 It was a landscape – at least, that’s how she saw it.
 Others would probably look at it as a mixed-media commentary on the state of the human soul or some such other nonsense.
 It didn’t matter.
 Sarah was finally pleased with it.
 Maybe.
-Either way, it was at that stage where the best thing she could do was not to look at it anymore.
+Either way, it was finally at that stage where the best thing she could do was not to look at it anymore.
 She put a cover over it and turned back to the pile on her sofa.

 Maybe the next thing to do would be to go through the mail.
 It was pleasantly mindless work, if puzzling.
 So many of the letters were requests for commissions.
 There was also a large white envelope from some luxury publications company.
 Frowning, Sarah opened the envelope.

 The letter was dated three weeks before and congratulated her on being featured as the top portrait artist in the country in the magazine’s Best Of issue.
 Sarah frowned even more.
 She vaguely remembered talking to some writer the previous spring.
-She knew she had a knack for painting portraits and, according to her friends, had done some fairly high-level executives over the past couple years.
+She knew she had a knack for painting portraits and, according to her friends, had done some high-level executives over the past couple years.
 But top portrait artist?
 How ridiculous.

 She tossed the magazine aside and went back to sorting.
 There was a letter from the White House, which must be from Sharon.
 Although Sharon knew to text Sarah, so why would she be writing a letter?
 Sarah debated tossing it aside, but then opened it.